Fuyan Temple: Architecture

-Fuyan Temple has more than 10 buildings and halls, the well-preserved buildings include the shanmen, the Hall of Holy Emperor of Mount Heng, the Mahavira Hall, the Abbot's Room, the Dharma Hall, the Hall of Guru, the Buddhist Texts Library, the Meditation Hall, and the Huayan Pavilion.
+Fuyan Temple has more than 10 buildings and halls, the well-preserved buildings include the shanmen, the Hall of Holy Emperor of Mount Heng, the Mahavira Hall, the Abbot's Room, the Fatang, the Zushi Dian, the Zangjing Ge, the Meditation Hall, and the Huayan Pavilion.

 Hall of Holy Emperor of Mount Heng

 The Hall of Holy Emperor of Mount Heng is the third hall of the temple for the worship of the Holy Emperor of Mount Heng (岳神).

 Ginkgo trees

 The temple has four old ginkgo trees.
-One of them is already 1400-years-old.
+One of them is already 1400 years old.

 Mahavira Hall

 The Mahavira Hall is the fourth hall in the temple.
-Statues of Horizontal Three-Life Buddha are enshrined in the hall, namely Sakyamuni (middle), Amitabha (right) and Bhaisajya (left).
+Statues of Horizontal Three-Life Buddha are enshrined in the hall, namely Shijiamouni (middle), Amituofo (right) and Yaoshi (left).
 The statue of Horizontal Three-Life Buddha are enshrined in the center with Eighteen Arhats lining up on both sides.